analysiscenter/batchflow/docs/intro/torch_models.rst

    See :meth:`.TorchModel._make_inputs` for details.

 #.
 You might want to use a convenient multidimensional :class:`.ConvBlock`,
-   as well as other predefined layers from ``dataset.models.torch.layers``.
+   as well as other predefined layers from ``batchflow.models.torch.layers``.
    Of course, you can use usual `Torch layers <https://pytorch.org/docs/stable/nn.html>`_.

 #.
 In many cases there is no need to write a loss function, learning rate decay and optimizer